pathwaycom/llm-app/README.md

 ### Key Features

 - **HTTP REST queries** - The system is capable of responding in real time to HTTP REST queries.
-- **Real-time document indexing pipeline** - This pipeline reads data directly from S3-compatible storage, without the need to query a vector document database.
+- **Real-time document indexing pipeline** - This pipeline reads data directly from S3-compatible storage, without the need to query an extra vector document database.
-- **User session and beta testing handling** - The query-building process can be extended to handle user sessions and beta testing for new models.
 - **Code reusability for offline evaluation** - The same code can be used for static evaluation of the system.
+- **Model testing** - Present and past queries can be run against fresh models to evaluate their quality.

 ### Advanced Features

 - **Local Machine Learning models** - LLM App can be configured to run with local Machine Learning models, without making API calls outside of the User's Organization.

 - **Live data sources** - It can also be extended to handle live data sources (news feeds, APIs, data streams in Kafka), to include user permissions, a data security layer, and an LLMops monitoring layer.

+- **User session handling** - The query-building process can be extended to handle user sessions.

 - To learn more about advanced features see: [Features for Organizations](FEATURES-for-organizations.md).